Hecatron/GBD.Embedded.CMake4Mbed/docs/Arduino Due SAM3X8E/mbed Target - Cmsis Notes.md

 This is the optional Target_Board directory within the HAL tree

-Within the ASF library the Atmel ARM devices seem to be split into 2 directories sam and sam0 so I've renamed the TARGET_SAM21 directory to TARGET_SAM0 and created a new directory called TARGET_SAM to mirror the ASF Setup, since the SAM3X8E falls into this other catagory
+Within the ASF library the Atmel ARM devices seem to be split into 2 directories sam and sam0 I've left SAM21 as the sam0 directory, and created a new TARGET_SAM directory to match against the atmel-asf\sam directory since the SAM3X8E falls into this other catagory

 for the arduino I'm using the following layout